-3.2 Mid-session Authorization
+3.2.
+Mid-session Authorization

 The mid-session delivery method uses the Change of Authorization (COA) message as defined in [5].
-At anytime during the session the AAA server MAY send a COA message containing session identification attributes to the access network.
-The COA message may instruct the access network to generate an Authorize-Only Access-Request (Access-Request with Service-Type set to "Authorize-Only") in which case the
+At anytime during the session the RADIUS server MAY send a COA message containing session identification attributes and a Requested-Info attribute attribute to the AAA client if authorization policies allow it.
+The COA message MAY instruct the RADIUS client to generate an Authorize-Only Access-Request (Access-Request with Service-Type set to "Authorize-Only") in which case the RADIUS client includes location information in this Access-Request if policies allow it.

-NAS MUST include the location infromation in this Access-Request.
+Figure 3 shows the approach graphically.

-Figure 2 shows the approach graphically.
+Figure 3: Mid-session Authorization

-Figure 2: Message Flow: Mid-session Authorization
+Upon receiving the Access-Request message containing the Service-Type hint attribute with a value of Authorize-Only from the NAS, the

-Upon receiving the Authorize-Only message from the access network, the AAA server MUST respond with either an Access-Accept message or an Access-Reject message.
+RADIUS server responds with either an Access-Accept or an Access-Reject message.